Measuring Disentanglement: A Review of Metrics: Discussion

 \subsection{Practical Considerations for Choosing a Metric}

-In this section, we extract conclusions from our analysis and experimental results summarized in Table \ref{Table:matrix}.
-We provide guidance for choosing an appropriate metric for real-world application, and we highlight practical considerations when measuring disentanglement.
+In this section, we extract conclusions from our analysis and experimental results.
+We provide guidance for choosing an appropriate metric for real-world applications, and we highlight practical considerations when measuring disentanglement.

-\textbf{Metrics that do not account for non-measured factors should be avoided in real-world scenarios.} As discussed in Section \ref{factor_ind}, in practice, identifying factors is a challenging task.
-Identifying all factors is even more difficult.
-Moreover, when identified, factors must be measured which is sometimes impossible.
-This means that for most applications, there will exist unidentified factors explaining the data, which will cause some metrics to underestimate modularity as shown in Section \ref{exp_partial_desc}.